pouladzade/Seriality/README.md

 ## Seriality

-Seriality is a mixture of libraries for serializing and de-serializing all the Solidity types in a very efficient way which mostly written in solidity-assembly
+Seriality is a library for serializing and de-serializing all the Solidity types in a very efficient way which mostly written in solidity-assembly

 ---
 #### Important points you need to know befor using this library: